TheCubPlays/Team-Mod-Stick-Fight-/README.md

 Parts of this code are adapted from their amazing [QOL Mod](https://github.com/Mn0ky/QOL-Mod) and are used under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.html).

 This project as a whole is licensed under the LGPL v3.0.
 See the [LICENSE](LICENSE) file for details.

-<ins>Note:</ins> Monky's QOL Mod is currently not compatible with this mod.